RainbowDynamix/rainbowdynamix.github.io/aboutme.md

 As a perpetual student, I am always looking to sharpen my skills by playing CTFs, taking live and on-demand training, and attending conferences or local hacking meetups.
 My interests have fluctuated over time, but my primary interests are:
 - Adversary Emulation
-- DFIR
+- DFIR/Detection Engineering
-- Windows and MacOS Internals
+- Windows Internals
 - Reverse Engineering
 - Exploit Development